peterr-s/hash_map/README.md

 I couldn't find a general-purpose cross-platform C hash map implementation and needed one for a project I'm working on, so I wrote one.
 If it can be of use to you, have at it.

-Everything is absolutely standards compliant C89 with no assumptions whatsoever about undefined behavior.
+Everything is absolutely standards compliant C89 with no assumptions about implementation-defined behavior.

 #### Usage